speculatrix/tvh_radio/README.md

 Yet Another Pi Radio application

+This one is a little different.
+For a start, it can speak to tell you the channel you're about to play.
+Secondly, it understands the TV Headend API, thus allowing you to suse a TVH server as a radio source.

 # Purpose

-This project is for allowing a Raspberry Pi to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs
+This project is for allowing a Raspberry Pi to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs (TBD).

 The software here is a command line interface, so that the Pi can be used headless with just a keyboard.
 This project will be expanded to include instructions on fitting into a re-purposed radio shell, and setting the Pi to boot straight into this application.